 The Company evaluates the recoverability of other long-lived assets, including property, plant and equipment and certain identifiable intangible assets, whenever events or changes in circumstances indicate that the carrying value of an asset or asset group may not be recoverable.
 The Company performs impairment tests of indefinite-lived intangible assets on an annual basis or more frequently in certain circumstances.
 Factors which could trigger an impairment review include significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of the assets or the strategy for the overall business, a significant decrease in the market value of the assets or significant negative industry or economic trends.
 When the Company determines that the carrying value of long-lived assets may not be recoverable based upon the existence of one or more of the indicators, the assets are assessed for impairment based on the estimated future undiscounted cash flows expected to result from the use of the asset and its eventual disposition.
 If the carrying value of an asset exceeds its estimated future undiscounted cash flows, an impairment loss is recorded for the excess of the asset's carrying value over its fair value.
-During the year ended December 31, 2013, the Company recognized non-cash impairment charges of \$3.3 million related to acquired customer relationship intangible assets in the financial reporting unit within the Strategic Services segment.
-In addition, the Company recognized non-cash impairment charges of \$19.0 million during the year ended December 31, 2013, related to land, buildings, machinery and equipment and leasehold improvements, primarily as a result of restructuring actions.
+During the year ended December 31, 2014, the Company recognized non-cash impairment charges of \$7.8 million, \$4.1 million and \$1.7 million related to the impairment of certain acquired customer relationship intangible assets in the Canada reporting unit within the International segment, the commercial and digital print reporting unit within the Variable Print segment and the financial reporting unit within the Strategic Services segment, respectively.
+The impairment of the customer relationship intangible assets resulted from a decline in expected future revenue and certain customer losses in the Canada reporting unit, the loss of certain customers in the commercial and digital print reporting unit and a decline in Latin America's expected future capital markets transactions revenue in the financial reporting unit.
+During the year ended December 31, 2014, the Company also recognized non-cash impairment charges of \$1.4 million related to acquired tradenames in the commercial and digital print reporting unit within the Variable Print segment.
+In addition, the Company recognized non-cash impairment charges of \$17.9 million during the year ended December 31, 2014, related to land, buildings, machinery and equipment and leasehold improvements, primarily as a result of restructuring actions.